change-code-io/docs/data-schemas/hypercerts.md

 :   A list of participants (organizations) that are contributing to the work done in the project.
 Each element in the list is composed of an on-chain address, a name, and a weight.
 The purpose of the weight is to signal relative contribution and may optionally be used to weight distributions among contributors.

 `rights`
 :   As of version 1.0 of the Hypercerts standard, this value can only be set to *public display*.
-As it is a required field, Change Code simply applies the default value but does not otherwise use this information.
+As this is a required field, Change Code applies the default value but does not otherwise use this information.

 `hidden_properties`
 :   In development